 Grand Central-Kinship Care Resource Center: According to Generations United’s “Grandfamilies Project” Philadelphia report, 17,000 grandchildren in our city live in homes where grandparents provide their primary care, and 14,300 grandparents are responsible for their grandchildren who live with them.
 Of these, 46% are aged 60 and over, 23% live below the poverty line and 33% have a disability.

 Grand Central-Kinship Care Resource Center provides services to those who are caring for others’ children, including relatives and family friends.
 They offer information, referrals, grief services, and advocacy.
 While their primary focus is on families with grandparents over the age of 60 who are caring for grandchildren, Grand Central will work with anybody who is raising someone else’s child.
 In many cases family members step in to rescue a child prior to family services being employed, so they are outside of the system and often unaware of what assistance might be available to them.
-Grand Central helps them locate the services they need, and available funding to help them stretch their household budget as far as possible.
+Grand Central helps them locate the services they need, as well as available funding to help them stretch their household budget as far as possible.
 “What we do is based on what they need.” said Chartan Nelson, Executive Director.

 Nelson received a call from an 85-year-old grandmother who was caring for her 11-year-old granddaughter.
 She was desperately in need of help.
 “Often times people come in to use the pantry, but it can go far beyond that.
 We look at the gaps and can see what they may not see.”
 Grand Central identified that the grandmother qualified for cash assistance ($102 every two weeks) under the State Department of Welfare, helped to obtain medical benefits for the grandchild, and assisted the grandmother in obtaining full temporary custody giving her legal authority to make decisions about her grandchild’s education and healthcare.